SkippyTheLost/Particle/README.md

 * How to use these files for **teaching and learning**
     * Don't
     * If you actually want to, you are very welcome to.
 I *highly* suggest finding something better
-    * Link back to this repository when refering to the code, and attach a link to the repository to any snippets taken from here
+    * Link back to this repository when refering to the code somewhere in any presentation containing snippets